greg-hutchinson/refactoring/PITCHME.md

 - Refactor the method moveTo in class Rook - Use the guidelines from previous slide
     - After each refactor ***commit*** to show your thought process.
     - Make sure the tests still run
-    - Push when you are done, if you would like me to provide feedback.
+    - Push when you are done, I will provide feedback
+    - Now implement the moveTo methods in Bishop and see if you need to refactor further
+    - Now implement the moveTo methods in Knight and see if you need to refactor further
 - You can do as much or as little as you want.
 Since ...
 @snapend
 ---